Since I was young, I’ve had this deep affinity for sweets and I’m also a firm believer in the adage “There’s always room for dessert!”

 Festive Wave 8 (Php680, previously Php3,300): includes access to six attractions – Oceanarium, Trails to Antarctica, Christmas Village, World of Creepy Crawlies, Jellies Dancing Sea Fairies, Super Toy Collection, Sea Lion Show and Bird Show

 Manila Ocean Park is located behind the Quirino Grandstand, Luneta, Roxas Boulevard, Manila.
+You may also book your tickets via Klook.

 For more news and updates on its attractions and offers, follow Manila Ocean Park on Facebook and Instagram.